 Cyantraniliprole is effective against a range of insect pests of various host plants.
-This insecticide has not only been effective in the management of insect pests, but also may have less impact on natural enemies than traditional broad spectrum chemistries.
-T. radiatais an effective parasitoid of D. citri, causing significant mortality of the pest under laboratory and field conditions.In a field study, D. citri colonies exposed to biotic factors including T. radiata resulted in significantly reduced population growth when compared to colonies that were protected from attack by the third trophic level.Our data indicate that T. radiata is relatively much less susceptible to cyantraniliprole than D. citri.
-Likewise, cyantraniliprole is nontoxic to T.triozae, a parasitoid of potato/tomato psyllid, Bactericera cockerelli.
-Spraying cyantraniliprole during times of the year whenthese parasitoids are active (such as mid-summer), may spare these biological control agents as compared with other broad spectrum chemistries.
-However, effects of cyantraniliprole on other active biological control agents of D. citri, such as beetles, lacewings and spiderswill require further investigation.
-Our results indicate that cyantraniliprole reduces feeding by D. citri adults at a rate as low as $0.125 \ \mu g \ AI \ mL^{-1}$ .
-This may impact transmission of the causal pathogen of HLB; however, direct feeding and transmission experiments are needed to verify this hypothesis.
-Cyantraniliprole and chlorantraniliprole have been shown to reduce feeding of other insect pests.
-Feeding cessation of Spodopteraexigua.
+This insecticide not only has been effective in the management of insect pests but also may have less impact on natural enemies than traditional broad-spectrum chemistries.
+T. radiata is an effective parasitoid of D. citri, causing significant mortality of the pest under laboratory and field conditions.
+In a field study, D. citri colonies exposed to biotic factors including T. radiata resulted in significantly reduced population growth when compared with colonies that were protected from attack by the third trophic level.
+The present data indicate that T. radiata is relatively much less susceptible to cyantraniliprole than D. citri.
+Likewise, cyantraniliprole is non-toxic to T. triozae, a parasitoid of potato/tomato psyllid Bactericera